-- Safety procedures, ethical behaviour and infection control
+- Safety procedures, infection control practices and ethical behaviour

 - Workplace health and safety

 In order to make an informed choice about the suitability of this course, you must take into account the essential skills and knowledge required to undertake this study.

 - excellent observational skills - to be able to identify changes in behaviour, abilities and environment